Projects

 Building sustainable, inclusive and just cities (Antonis Vradis and Hons colleagues)

-Antonis teaches a new Honours module at St Andrews, Building Sustainable, Inclusive and Just Cities.
-In the module’s inaugural year (2020-21), Hons colleagues were asked to present a major urban challenge in a city that they were familiar with, and to explain how local communities could go about challenging this, without or against state intervention.
+Antonis teaches a popular Honours module at St Andrews, Building Sustainable, Inclusive and Just Cities.
+In the module’s inaugural year (2020-21), Hons colleagues were asked to present a major urban challenge in a city that they were familiar with, and to explain how local communities could go about challenging this, without corporate or state intervention.
 The result was Community Power, a virtual special issue edited by Moriah Hull, Linda Eckefeldt, Mathilde Roze and Antonis Vradis.
-The interventions of colleagues in the years ahead will be posted here.
-Stay tuned… The module is running again in the 2022-23 year.
+In 2022-23, the edited collection turned into the first book published by the Radical Urban Lab: “Sustainable, Inclusive and Just Cities” numbered 369 pages featuring

 Read More »